jdeschamps/htSMLM/guide/using-htsmlm.md

 Here are the GUI functionalities:

 - **DynFactor**: determines the cut-off used to estimate the number of molecules.
-For the same images, a higher DynFactor coeff yields a higher cut-off and thus a lower estimated number of molecules.
+For the same images, a higher dynamic Factor coefficient yields a higher cut-off and thus a lower estimated number of molecules.
 - **Feedback**: control the speed of the pulse length increase or decrease.
 A higher value causes the pulse duration to change more rapidly (technically, the steps are bigger in between each update).
 - **Averaging weight**: weight given to new cutoff in a rolling average (value between 0 and 1).
 A lower value yields a more stable cut-off, and thus smoother changes of pulse duration.
 - **Get N**: by clicking on the button, the N text field is updated with the most recent estimated number of molecules.